PeterC66/m4ops/NotesStandardsPractices.md

   - show collections
   - db.M4OPSData.drop()

-- For imports can use
+### Imports into MongoDB

 - [MongoDB Compass](https://docs.mongodb.com/compass/current/import-export/) (but did not work)
 - [mongoimport](https://docs.mongodb.com/manual/reference/program/mongoimport/) can import JSON and csv into MongoDB
 - Remember that it is **one (JSON) document per line**, although a single JSON document can span more than one line
 - can use [jsonformatter](https://jsonformatter.curiousconcept.com/) for checking one of the json, not using –jsonArray option
 - from terminal, for a whole collection or a single document, use
   - mongoimport --db m4opsdb --collection M4OPSData --drop --file C:\Users\Peter_2\Documents\Mapping\Software\M4OPS2\M4OPS.json
   - mongoimport --db m4opsdb --collection Places --drop --file C:\Users\Peter_2\Documents\Mapping\Software\M4OPS2\Places.json
   - mongoimport --db m4opsdb --collection Continents --drop --file C:\Users\Peter_2\Documents\Mapping\Software\M4OPS2\Continents.json
   - mongoimport --db m4opsdb --collection FeatureLayers --mode upsert --file "C:\Users\Peter_2\Documents\Mapping\Software\M4OPS\OPS\ENG England\HcN Holywell-cum-Needingworth\FromDev\ForMongo\Pubs.geojson"
   - and then:
   - Buildings.geojson"
   - Censuses.geojson"
   - HcN land ownership.geojson"
   - OSM20180209.geojson"
-    - add --drop so that the target instance drops the collection before importing the data from the input.
+  - (adding --drop ensures the target instance drops the collection before importing the data from the input)
-    - add --mode upsert to replace documents whose _id matches the document(s) in the import file
+  - (adding --mode upsert to replace documents whose _id matches the document(s) in the import file)
 - (Note that the Studies collection is not used now)
 - maximum BSON (Mongodb) document size is 16 megabytes, or use GridFS API.

 ### To create Places.json